mfidino/periodicity/README.md

 This is model code from:

-Fidino, M., and S. B. Magle. (in press) Using Fourier series to predict periodic patterns in dynamic occupancy models.
+Fidino, M., and S. B. Magle. (in press).
+Using Fourier series to predict periodic patterns in dynamic occupancy models.
 Ecosphere

 It can be used to estimate periodic signals within the linear predictor of a dynamic occupancy model.